kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

      - Comments
    * - username
      - string
-     - Name of the admin
+     - name of the admin
      - Unique, cannot be modified
    * - password
      - string
-     - Password of the admin
+     - password of the admin
      - Has to meet the password strength requirements
    * - email
      - string